-Every message takes the form n:json, where n is a natural number and json is a JSON string of exactly n bytes in size. n must be an integer with not more than 9-digits, thus limiting the size of the json string to 999999999 bytes (just under 1 GB).
+Every message takes the form n:json, where n is a natural number encoded as a string of digits, and json is a JSON string of exactly n bytes in size.
+The string representation of n must be no more than 9-digits in length, thus limiting the size of the json string to 999999999 bytes (just under 1 GB).
 In the descriptions below we omit the n: prefix.